Mamelodi: Etymology

 "Mamelodi" is the name derived from the Sepedi word with the prefix being "ma" meaning mother, and the suffix "melodi" meaning melodies.
-Its meaning can be translated to mean Mother of Melodies.
+Its meaning can be translated to mean Mother of Whistles.

 History

-The township was established when 16 houses were built on the farm Vlakfontein in June 1953 and later the name changed to Mamelodi.
+The township was established when 16 houses were built on the farm Vlakfontein in June 1953 due to Apartheid, it is where they were forced to settle and later the name changed to Mamelodi.
 The Group Areas Act designated Mamelodi as a blacks-only area, though this became moot with the fall of Apartheid in 1994.
 In the 1960s black citizens were forcefully removed from the suburb of Lady Selbourne in Pretoria to Mamelodi, Ga-Rankuwa and Atteridgeville.
 Anti-apartheid activist Reverend Nico Smith preached in Mamelodi from 1982 to 1989, and obtained permission to live there himself from 1985 to 1989.
 During that period, he and his wife Ellen were the only whites legally allowed to live in Mamelodi.
 The township still has vastly more blacks than any other group as of 2010.

 Since 2001 Mamelodi has had a large AIDS outreach program helping several thousand orphans in the community.
 Mamelodi is home to the largest AIDS Hospice Center in South Africa with 140 beds available free of charge.